smxi/inxi/README.txt

 branch.

 =====================================================================
-BASIC GIT BRANCH:
+MASTER GIT BRANCH:
-If you do not want to get the full master branch with gz history data, which gets bigger every year, you can clone inxi current using the: master-plain branch.

-git clone https://github.com/smxi/inxi --branch master-plain --single-branch
+git clone https://github.com/smxi/inxi --branch master --single-branch

-The master-plain branch does not have inxi.1.gz or inxi.tar.gz, and so does not suffer from the size inflation that master has.
+NOTE: I have deleted the master-plain branch  to avoid confusion since I've removed the legacy .gz files from the branch, which were only reasons for its existence.

 =====================================================================
 DEVELOPMENT BRANCH: